-We manage mineral waste by designing, building, operating, maintaining, and closing tailings storage facilities and waste stockpiles in a safe manner that reduces risks to the environment and communities.
-Our Tailings Management Framework sets clear accountabilities and responsibilities, and supports safe and efficient planning, implementation, monitoring, and review of critical facilities.
-Corporate and site-specific tailings management systems and associated processes incorporate the actions necessary to verify that all critical facilities have quality designs, sound dam safety practices, comprehensive risk management, and effective emergency response and preparedness systems, and that we continue to work towards meeting or exceeding current best practices and industry standards.
-We also follow local regulations and best practices to manage, measure and monitor the generation and disposal of industrial and domestic non-mineral waste, and we adopt site-level operational procedures to reduce waste and lessen impacts on the environment and communities.
+Our Tailings Management Framework governs the way in which we manage mineral waste.
+This includes the design, building, operation, maintenance, and closure of tailings storage facilities and heap leach pads, in a manner that reduces risks to communities and the environment.
+This Framework sets clear accountabilities and responsibilities, and supports safe and efficient planning, implementation, monitoring, and review of critical facilities, including tailings facilities and heap leach pads.
+Corporate and site-specific tailings management systems and associated processes incorporate the actions necessary to verify that these critical facilities have quality designs, sound dam safety practices, comprehensive risk management, and effective emergency response and preparedness systems, and that we continue to work towards meeting or exceeding current best practices and industry standards.

+We also follow local regulations and best practices to manage, measure and monitor the generation and disposal of industrial and domestic nonmineral waste, and we adopt site-level operational procedures to reduce waste and lessen impacts on the environment and communities.